NVIDIA/spark-rapids/docs/supported_ops.md

 The RAPIDS Accelerator supports 128-bit starting from version 21.12 and decimals are enabled by default.
 Please check  [Decimal Support](compatibility.md#decimal-support) for more details.

-Prior to 21.12 decimals are disabled by default in the plugin, because it is supported by a relatively small number of operations presently.
-This can result in a lot of data movement to and from the GPU, slowing down processing in some cases.
 `Decimal` precision and scale follow the same rule as CPU mode in Apache Spark:

 ```